syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 N> Set the `IsHidden` property to `True` instead of setting column width as `0` to hide a column.

-To hide the column using the `IsHidden` property, follow the code example:
+To hide column using the `IsHidden` property, follow the code example:

 {% tabs %}
 {% highlight xaml %}